pic16f877ccs/num_convert/README.md

 assert_eq!(u64::tbits(), 64u32);
 ```

-Determining the number of digits of integers.
+Determine the number of digits of integers.
 ```rust
 use num_convert::IntegerLen;